If you’re not sure how to install dirt bike grips, it’s a pretty simple task, but there are a few different ways to go about it.

 Do the same on the throttle side.
 The difference is that you can only rotate the grip upwards to avoid opening the throttle when twisting it on.

-If the throttle tube has a hole in the end, use duct tape to cover it to prevent glue getting in and threatening the smooth throttle action.
+If the throttle tube has a hole in the end, use duct tape to cover it to prevent the glue from getting in and threatening the smooth throttle action.

 Allow at least 8 hours for the glue to set before you ride.